Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec: dat set and background}, we provide details of the Foxp2 data set and its scientific background, and review some previous statistical methods.
+In Section \ref{sec: data set and background}, we provide details of the Foxp2 data set and its scientific background, and review some previous statistical methods.
 In Section \ref{sec: mrmm}, we present our novel Bayesian Markov renewal mixed model.
 In Section \ref{sec: hyper-parameters post inf}, we briefly outline our Markov chain Monte Carlo (MCMC) algorithm to sample from the posterior.
-In Section \ref{sec: real data results}, we illustrate the results of our method applied to the Foxp2 data set.
-In Section \ref{sec: sim study}, we summarize the results of a simulation study.
-Section \ref{sec: discussion} contains a discussion and some concluding remarks.
+We illustrate the results of our method applied to the Foxp2 data set in Section \ref{sec: real data results}.
+Section \ref{sec: discussion} contains discussions and concluding remarks.